dineshkanna113/Firefighting-Robot/README.md

 ### ⚗️ Chemical Reaction:
 CH₃COOH + NaHCO₃ → CH₃COONa + CO₂ ↑ + H₂O
-This reaction rapidly generates **carbon dioxide (CO₂)** gas, which displaces oxygen near the flame, helping suppress fire especially in **electrical or oil-based fires** where water may not be safe.
+-This reaction rapidly generates **carbon dioxide (CO₂)** gas, which displaces oxygen near the flame, helping suppress fire especially in **electrical or oil-based fires** where water may not be safe.

 ---